 A "Social Justice Street Team"

-Applicants must be current first years, sophomores or juniors.
-We are seeking students who can work independently and collaborate, and are interested in some or all of the Ethics Center's areas of work.
+There is currently one opening for the Spring 2014 Ethics Center Leadership Council.
+Applicants may be current first years, sophomores, juniors or seniors.
+We are seeking a student who can work independently and collaborate, and are interested in some or all of the Ethics Center's areas of work.
 (Interest and excitement is more important than experience.)

 ECLC members receive a stipend of $250 per semester.

 The ECLC was piloted in the spring 2011 semester and continues to the present.
-Read about the inaugural ECLC members here, the fall 2011/spring 2012 ECLC members here, the fall 2012 ECLC members here, and the spring 2013 ECLC members here.
+Read about the inaugural ECLC members here, the fall 2011/spring 2012 ECLC members here, the fall 2012 ECLC members here, the spring 2013 ECLC members here, and the fall 2013 ECLC members here.

 How to Apply

-The application deadline for the Fall 2013 ECLC is Monday, May 13 at noon.
+The application deadline for the Spring 2014 ECLC is Monday, November 25 at noon.
 Complete the online application here and follow the instructions for submitting the required paper materials to the Ethics Center by that deadline as well.

 Contact the International Center for Ethics, Justice and Public Life